swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-build-and-publish-the-model-with-bentoml-and-docker-with-the-cicd-pipeline.md

 1. Grant access to the container registry on the cloud provider for the CI/CD pipeline
-2. Store the cloud provider credentials in the CI/CD configuration
+2. Store the container registry credentials in the CI/CD configuration
-3. Create the CI/CD pipeline for deploying the model to the Kubernetes cluster
+3. Create the CI/CD pipeline for publishing the model to the container registry
-4. Push the CI/CD pipeline configuration file to [:simple-git: Git](../tools.md)
-5. Visualize the execution of the CI/CD pipeline

 The following diagram illustrates control flow of the experiment at the end of this chapter: